Are zero-tolerance drinking and driving laws effective in reducing traffic deaths? Brazil implemented a zero tolerance traffic law.

+Researchers examined the impact of this law.
 Data on both traffic deaths and population came from an official source.
 It was the Brazilian Ministry of Health.
 Researchers analyzed the results of zero-tolerance in three of the major capitals in Brazil.
 They were Rio de Janeiro, Belo Horizonte, and Sao Paulo.

 It appears that zero-tolerance drinking and driving laws are probably ineffective.

-Not all of these resources are about zero-tolerance drinking and driving laws.
+Not all of these are about zero-tolerance drinking and driving laws.
 But all concern the effectiveness of zero-tolerance.